Matthew’s article this week concentrates on moving to Vélez-Málaga.

 Moving to Vélez-Málaga: Old-school Costa del Sol

-Youth unemployment currently stands at 43% in Spain.
+Youth unemployment currently stands at 43% in Spain (at time of publication).
 If you move to Vélez-Málaga with older children, you might find their future employment prospects rather limited.
-Which goes a long way to explain why the area’s popular with retirees and digital nomads over those looking to put their feet on the first rung of the traditional career ladder.
+This goes a long way to explain why the area is more popular with retirees and digital nomads over those looking to put their feet on the first rung of the traditional career ladder.
+Of course if your youngun can speak Spanish – this will help them in their future career.

 Ins and outs